-Please allow me to extend a heartfelt thank you to the individuals, corporations, foundations, teachers, parents, counselors and friends who have helped to enrich EYM's programs for more than twenty years.
+Please allow me to extend a heartfelt thank you to the individuals, corporations, foundations, teachers, parents, counselors and friends who have helped to enrich EYM's programs for more than 30 years.
 A simple thank you cannot do justice to the warmth and more than generous support you have provided.
 EYM could not have grown to its present level without your assistance.
-Your commitment to the success of EYM's programs and ultimately, to the greater success of our graduates, continues to empower, inspire and strengthen our academic foundation and nurture our programs.
+Your commitment to the success of EYM's programs and ultimately, to the greater success of our graduates and community, continues to empower, inspire and strengthen our academic foundation and nurture our programs.

 As we all know too well, we have a huge challenge on our hands in our communities.
 Our Black and Hispanic parents are struggling to raise their children in urban environments that too often breed disillusionment and disenfranchisement.
 Our young students are having babies.
 Fathers are abandoning families, leaving children without strong, loving male role models.
 Our Black and Hispanic boys are falling victim to gangs.
 Too often day -to-day survival supplants school and academic achievement.

 How do we create peace in our homes and communities?
 How do we save a child?
-For over twenty years I have seen the answer.
+I have identified the answer.
 I have seen children from foster care grow and succeed.
 I have seen children of drug addicts go off to some of the top universities in the country.
 I have seen boys who could have so easily drifted off to the streets instead find their strength and their focus.
 I have seen girls traumatized by neglect or abuse learn to believe in their own future and their own potential.
-The answer of course is education.
-And it is more than education.
-It is creating an environment where children are nurtured and cared for.
+The answer, of course, is education.
+And it is more than education - it is creating an environment where children are nurtured and cared for.
 Where we as a community of educators can provide stability and love; where we can watch children grow.

 Street credibility or a college degree?